-Theft Charges and Punishment in Pennsylvania
+Punishment for Theft in Pennsylvania

 Theft Lawyers

+Theft is defined as unlawfully taking someone else’s property without their consent.
 A theft occurs when someone illegally takes an item that does not belong to them, keeps something that was misplaced by the real owner, or keeps the property of another that was delivered by mistake.
+Theft can also occur when you rent goods without returning them or you destroy the rented property or goods.
+Using services without paying for them is also considered theft in Pennsylvania.

 • Theft by Deception: Intentionally creating a false impression, failing to correct a false impression, or withholding information in order to obtain or keep someone else’s property.
 This could mean lying about law, the value of an item, or an intention.